odeum/odeum-code/docs/Guidelines.md

 ### 5.3.28.
 Help Server (Help Items)
 - The App platform for displaying context-sensitive helpitems based upon views in scenes.
-- Apps using ODEUM CodeJS can introduce their own helpitems which are displayed by the framework.
+- Apps using ODEUM Code can introduce their own helpitems which are displayed by the framework.
 - Helpitems should be indexed and very easy to localize.

 ### 5.3.29.
 Responsiveness